 Our formative ideas can be soaked in shame, fear, resentment, helplessness, envy, as well as love, joy, and fulfillment.
 But we can only get clear on these dynamics if we take time to consciously focus on it.
 Tessler offers simple, gentle exercises for stepping into a more grown-up, and ultimately, more joyful relationship with our finances.

-I must have taken several hundred notes in this book, and I know I’ll read it again soon (skipping the silly parts.)
+I took several hundred notes in this book, and I know I’ll read it again and again.
 A book I recommend for sex workers struggling with any aspect of their finances --- earning, saving, spending.
 This book may be a huge New Age pain in the ass; it’s also as wise as anything I’ve ever read on the inner life of money.